zvoy/nangka/README.md

 # Nangka - theme for jekyll
-Just simple for your jekyll blog, based on default Jekyll theme.
+Just simple theme for your jekyll blog, based on default Jekyll theme.

 ### Feature